Reality television: Court shows

 Originally, court shows were all dramatized and staged programs, with actors playing the litigants, witnesses and lawyers.
-The cases were either reenactments of real-life cases or cases that were fictionalized altogether.
+The cases were either re-enactments of real-life cases or cases that were fictionalized altogether.
 Among examples of staged courtroom dramas are Famous Jury Trials, Your Witness, and the first two eras of Divorce Court.
 The People's Court revolutionized the genre by introducing the arbitration-based "reality" format in 1981, later adopted by the vast majority of court shows.
 The genre experienced a lull in programming after The People's Court was canceled in 1993, but then soared after the emergence of Judge Judy in 1996.
 This led to a slew of other reality court shows, such as Judge Mathis, Judge Joe Brown, Judge Alex, Judge Mills Lane and Judge Hatchett.

 Though the litigants are legitimate, the "judges" in such shows are actually arbitrators, as these pseudo-judges are not actually presiding in a court of law.
 Typically, however, they are retired judges or at least individuals who have had some legal experience.

 Courtroom programs are typically daytime television shows that air on weekdays.